Cookies

 Some simple rules

 Each game is split into individual ends.
 After playing all the bowls in one direction and agreeing the score, the next end is played back down the rink in the opposite direction.
-The winner of the previous end will cast the jack.
+The winner of the game is the team that has the most points when the decided number of ends are completed (normally 18 or 21 ends).